compsci-adl/Constitution/src/constitution.typ

 == Eligibility to hold positions <executive-body.eligibility>

-+ Those serving in an Executive office must have previously served in another position on the Committee for at least five months prior to a General Meeting.
++ Those serving in an Executive office must have previously served in another position on the Committee for at least five months.
 An ordinary member of the Club may only hold this office where no other valid nomination has been received.

-+ All members of the Executive must be current students of the University of Adelaide and must be studying a computer science, software engineering, or information technology-related degree at the time of their appointment and through the entirety of their term of office.
++ All members of the Executive must be current students of Adelaide University and must be studying a computer science, software engineering, or information technology related degree at the time of their appointment and through the entirety of their term of office.

-+ Should no valid nominations be received that satisfy the aforementioned requirements, the requirements may be made less strict at the discretion of the Committee, with the exception of the President and Treasurer who must fulfil the requirement of being a current student of the University of Adelaide.
++ Should no valid nominations be received that satisfy the aforementioned requirements, the requirements may be made less strict at the discretion of the Committee, with the exception of the President and Treasurer who must fulfil the requirement of being a current student of the Adelaide University.

 + The nominee must also abide by Section 5.10 and the exemption in Section 9.5(c) does not apply.